- 3:00 PM lesson $10

-The founder and Artistic Director of the Hartland JazzFest, now in its fourth year, Peter continues to promote First Fridays at Skunk Hollow Tavern in Hartland, where he performs with local and regional jazz musicians each month.
+The founder and Artistic Director of the Hartland JazzFest, Peter continues to promote First Fridays at Skunk Hollow Tavern in Hartland, where he performs with local and regional jazz musicians each month.

 More recently he has joined Tango Norte, and looks foward to touring and recording with the quartet in the coming months.

 Hugo Martinez Cazon possesses a deep and broad knowledge of tango repertoire and history.
 Co-founder of Queen City Tango, Burlington's tango dance community, he has focused on spreading tango as an accessible people's dance.
 Educated in Brazilian and Argentinean traditional songs and music, he enjoys the point of contact that these have in the birth of jazz.

 Currently he sings in the Burlington-based Sephardic-Turkish group, Lokum, and is working on a tribute of Chilean folk music.